tomlima/node-api/README.md

 # Simple Node API 🐼​

-A simple REST API built with express and mongodb.
+A simple REST API built with nodejs/express and mongodb.